crisperdue/prooftoys-site/content/rep-num.md

 mathematics and, for 25 years, the Mathematical Games column in Scientific American magazine.

-It is problem 20 in the book, a little mathematical parlor trick.
-In this parlor trick you ask *spectator A* to write down any three-digit number, then to copy the number to a new piece of paper, followed by the same digits again, making a six-digit number.
+In this little parlor trick you ask *spectator A* to write down any three-digit number, then to copy the number to a new piece of paper, followed by the same digits again, making a six-digit number.
 Without looking, instruct *spectator A* to pass the paper to *spectator B* without revealing the number to you.

 *Spectator B* is to divide the resulting number by 7, and then pass the result to a *spectator C*, who divides the result by 11.
 (Tell them not